SonyResearch/Woosh/reaper_plugin/README.md

 This is a proof-of-concept sound effect generation script with a basic UI that allows direct media drop-in on the [Reaper DAW](https://www.reaper.fm) timeline, providing a way to directly interact with professional audio tools.
-The plugin queries our [SFXFM API](../api) to generate audio, stores the audio output locally on disk, and then Reaper is instructed to load it at the current location in the timeline via the Python [reapy](https://pypi.org/project/python-reapy) package.
+The plugin queries our [Woosh API](../api) to generate audio, stores the audio output locally on disk, and then Reaper is instructed to load it at the current location in the timeline via the Python [reapy](https://pypi.org/project/python-reapy) package.
 Please check our [demo video](https://github.com/SonyResearch/SFXFM/releases/download/v0.1.1/reaper-script-demo.mp4)